-- 6. Rotate the ENTER knob to select the screen to show at the top right 1/4 screen, then press the ENTER knob or the ENTER soft key. - 7.
-Rotate the ENTER knob to select the screen to show at the bottom right 1/4 screen, then press ENTER knob or the ENTER soft key. - Note: The SELECT WINDOW soft key functions to select the window to process. - 8.
-Press the MENU key to close the menu.
+- 5. Rotate the ENTER knob to select a main screen, then press the ENTER knob.
+For example, select the radar display.
+Your choice is then shaded to show that is has been selected. - Rotate the ENTER knob to select the screen to show at the top right 1/4 screen, then press the ENTER knob or the ENTER soft key. - Rotate the ENTER knob to select the screen to show at the bottom right 1/4 screen, then press ENTER knob or the ENTER soft key.

+Note: The SELECT WINDOW soft key functions to select the window to process.

+8. Press the MENU key to close the menu.